Tá leagan Gaeilge den mhír seo ar fáil anseo.

 The aim of a data audit is to identify:

-A simple data audit method is:
+A simple data audit method involves:

 It is important to note that some data will never be appropriate to publish as Open Data, for example, data publication that would lead to a violation of the fundamental right to privacy under data protection legislation, or data that may be classified for security reasons.
 The Central Statistics Office can also provide support on the statistical anonymisation of data for publication purposes.
 Further information and guidance on anonymisation is available on the website of the Data Protection Commission .

 The Open Data Technical Framework provides guidance on the practical aspects of publishing Open Data.
 This ensures that publication of datasets on data.gov.ie is done in a consistent, persistent and truly open way.
-The Technical Framework comprises five key components:

 Data and metadata published on data.gov.ie must be associated with the Creative Commons Attribution (CC-BY) Licence, at a minimum.